 Recall that the model should be such that you can apply non-trivial mathematical (Operations Research) techniques to it to give a detailed, quantitative and verifiable answer.
-The techniques used will be dictated by the problem, and are not necessarily related to the subject material of any particular course.
-You need to make sure that the data (inputs) to the model can be realistically obtained in time to complete the project.
+At this stage in the course, we have studied deterministic mathematical programming models, so these are good candidates to use, though other techniques are certainly possible.
+You also should identify an reasonable data set that you can use.

-The proposal will count for 15% of the final grade.
+The proposal will count for 25% of the project grade, i.e. 5% of the final grade.
 The draft marking rubric is on the back of this page.